christophHelbing/lite/lite/Solution.md

 ## Structural Refactoring
-* Changing entities to kotlin data classes, make attributes immutable and removed nullability.
+* Changing entities to kotlin data classes
+* Make attributes in data classes immutable (val instead of var)
+* Removed nullability of the most attributes in data classes
 * Create interface for the service
-* Changing serivce implementation
+* Changing service implementation
 * Removed repository from rest-controller -> no clean 3 layer architecture
 * Create package for the domain customer
 * Renaming files/packages for better overview